Today In History logo TIH

 Wehrmacht Captures Mariupol: Germany Reaches Sea of Azov

-German forces seized the port city of Mariupol, reaching the Sea of Azov and threatening to cut off Soviet supply lines through southern Ukraine.
-The capture gave the Wehrmacht control of vital steelworks and deepened the strategic crisis facing the Red Army during the most dangerous phase of Operation Barbarossa.
+German forces seized the port city of Mariupol on the Sea of Azov, capturing its massive steel plants and threatening to sever Soviet supply lines through southern Ukraine.
+The fall of Mariupol gave the Wehrmacht control of a vital industrial center and deepened the strategic crisis facing the Red Army during the most dangerous phase of Operation Barbarossa.
+The city's steelworks, among the largest in the Soviet Union, would become a recurring flashpoint in the fight for control of Ukraine's industrial heartland.

 1943